peplau/Sitecore-GenAI/README.md

 ### Option 2 - With Sitecore CLI Content Serialization (.itempackage)

-To use SCS packages (.itempackage) as build artifacts in your continuous integration pipeline, install it in your delivery pipeline:
+To use SCS packages (.itempackage) as build artifacts in your continuous integration pipeline, install them in your delivery pipeline:

 1. Download the latest .itempackage package from the [Releases](https://github.com/peplau/Sitecore-GenAI/releases) page;
 1. Install the package in your delivery pipeline [following this instructions](https://doc.sitecore.com/xp/en/developers/104/developer-tools/create-and-install-a-sitecore-content-serialization-package.html#install-an-scs-package-in-your-delivery-pipeline).